-C4742-95-12ER camera set-up dialogue box
+C4742-95-12ER camera set-up dialogue box, Internal driver mode (left), C8484 camera set-up dialogue in DCAM driver mode (right)

-Several basic settings of the C4742-95 can be selected here.
+Several basic settings of the camera can be selected here.
 The user normally wants to select these settings once and keep them for some time.
 Therefore these settings are stored and automatically used for your next session with HiPic.